peter bassill · operator

 Bassill.

-I'm a British cyber security operator at board level — the CEO who still writes the code, the advisor who has actually carried the pager.
+British cyber security Non-Executive Director and board advisor — the CEO who still writes the code, the advisor who has actually carried the pager.
+Cyber, IT and AI risk explained to the board in plain English, by someone who has operated all three.
 Kernel to chair, in the same conversation.

-CEO · UK Cyber Defence CREST · European Council CREST · IR Pan Europe en_GB · since 1998 Status · available for advisory
+NED & advisor · cyber · IT · AI CEO · UK Cyber Defence CREST · European Council · IR Pan Europe 29 years · in cyber since 1996 Status · open to NED & advisory

 $ cat /var/log/now